grimmer0125/algorithms-vscode/README.md

 Test:
 1. in each folder, execute `go test`
 2. in root folder, `go test ./...` to test all sub folders

+## How to debug Python, Go and Node.js with breakpoints

+Select the file in VS code, then select the cooresponding config in Debug panel to launch.

+## Build and Debug C++ (experimental)

+Take `LeetCodeTests/1-twoSum.cpp` as an example.

+- in terminal, type `g++ -g 1-twoSum.cpp`, then `a.out` (default name) will be generated.
+- select this file in VS code, then choose `C++ config` in Debug panel to launch.
+The current `.vscode/launch.json` is for macOS, please read https://code.visualstudio.com/docs/languages/cpp to modify it if yours OS is not macOS.